 Our choice is never between freedom and limits but only among which limitations we want.
 Living within God's limits will lead you to a wide place of freedom.
 Living apart from his limits will take you down an ever-narrowing path where there is no freedom at all at the end.

-Jesus said He came to give us a rich and free life.
+Jesus said he came to give us a rich and free life.
 If the son sets you free you will be truly free (John 8:36).
 Free to do what?
-Free to follow Him from joy today toward joy forever.
+Free to follow him from joy today toward joy forever!

 Lord, I struggle with a desire to do only what I want.
-I sometimes even fear Your limits.
-Help me to trust Your promise that true freedom comes from following in Your path.
+I sometimes even fear your limits.
+Help me to trust your promise that true freedom comes from following in your path.
 Amen.

-Further reading: How Discipline is Like a Microwave Casserole
+Another helpful resource: How Discipline is Like a Microwave Casserole